Family Programs for Addiction Treatment Providers

 In line with the SAMHSA TIP 39 goals of family treatment, the groups and workshops I facilitate go beyond psycho-education and general emotional support.
 I use an empowering solution-focused approach to teach evidence-based CRAFT skills to improve communication, reduce family conflict, and help the family make interpersonal, intrapersonal and environmental changes influencing the addicted person to reduce substance use and engage in treatment.
 Family members gain new insights, change their own problematic behaviors, create healthier family dynamics and forge a new role as a recovery supporter rather than enabling or micro-managing their loved one.

 SAMHSA urges substance abuse treatment agencies and providers to incorporate family approaches, while acknowledging that full integration of family therapy into standard substance abuse treatment is still relatively rare.
-Reasons include the cost of extensive training, scope of practice of most chemical dependency treatment staff, and the number of therapists providing services in a private practice setting without the benefit of a team.
+Reasons include the cost of extensive training, scope of practice of most chemical dependency treatment staff, and the limited capacity of small clinical teams.

 If your addiction treatment service lacks a family workshop component, we can work together to create and deliver one at little or no cost to you.